iaindooley/RocketSled/README.markdown

 In any directory being scanned by RocketSled

-NB: The capitaliasation used in the namesapce is preserved in the path, however the way that class names map to class file name is enforced.
+NB: The capitalisation used in the namesapce is preserved in the path, however the way that class names map to class file name is enforced.

 Namespaced classes can also be executed from the command line: